 Adjustable shoulder straps and a wading belt ensure a snug fit of the HISEA.
 These neoprene waders are a good choice for male and female fly fishers and come with a one-year warranty.

-The Frogg Toggs Amphib is another great choice if you are looking for a pair of neoprene waders.
+The Frogg Toggs Amphib Wader is another great choice if you are looking for a pair of neoprene waders.
 Frogg Toggs have made a name for themselves in recent years for producing quality wading gear at affordable prices.
 The Amphib series is available as a stockingfoot wader (pictured above) or with an integrated boot.

 With a thickness of 3.5mm the Frogg Toggs Amphib provides excellent warmth but a level below the HISEA (which are 4.5mm).
 The suspenders are adjustable, a reach-through handwarmer pocket provides extra warmth on cold days and the knees are padded for extra comfort.

-The Foxelli Neoprene Chest Waders are a great choice if you are into hunting as well due to their camouflage looks.
+The Foxelli Chest Waders are a great choice if you are into hunting as well due to their camouflage looks.
 They feature extra wide shoulder straps for increased wearing comfort.

 The Foxelli‘s high cut in the back makes these waders an excellent option if you want the utmost in wading capabilities.
 They feature integrated boots with anti-slip soles and padded knees.
 D-rings on the front to attach extra gear such as nippers or pliers are a handy feature for fishermen.
 The Foxelli also come with a one-year warranty.